artaveo/artaveo/ROAD-MAP-ARTAVEO.md

 ## Phase 11 — Launch Readiness  (M1 gate)

-### 11.1 SEO
+### 11.1 SEO & analytics events
-Unique titles/descriptions per page and locale · canonical · hreflang · sitemap · robots · dynamic Open Graph images · structured data: `Person`, `ProfessionalService`, `WebSite`, `BreadcrumbList`, `CreativeWork` for case studies, `Service` + `Offer` only where a price is published, `FAQPage` for FAQs.
+- unique titles/descriptions per page and locale · canonical · hreflang · sitemap · robots · dynamic Open Graph images · structured data: `Person`, `ProfessionalService`, `WebSite`, `BreadcrumbList`, `CreativeWork` for case studies, `Service` + `Offer` only where a price is published, `FAQPage` for FAQs
+- analytics events: `page_view · project_view · service_view · package_compare · cta_click · brief_start · brief_step · brief_submit · consultation_request · external_profile_click · language_switch · search_used` — no form contents, no personal data in events

+> Merged from the previous revision's separate 11.1 (SEO) / 11.3 (analytics events): both are marketing/measurement metadata wired into the same pages, with no independent blocker.

 ### 11.2 Legal & privacy (per D-07)
 Privacy policy (what the inquiry collects, why, retention, rights, processors) · terms · imprint if required · prefer cookie-less analytics; if any non-essential cookie is used, a consent banner with a real reject option.

-### 11.3 Analytics events
-`page_view · project_view · service_view · package_compare · cta_click · brief_start · brief_step · brief_submit · consultation_request · external_profile_click · language_switch · search_used` — no form contents, no personal data in events.
+> Kept as its own sub-phase: gated by D-07 (jurisdiction of operation), which is not yet marked resolved in the Decision Register.

-### 11.4 Performance budget
+### 11.3 Performance & accessibility pass
-Mobile CWV targets from section 3; route JS budget recorded; fonts subset and preloaded carefully; images sized and modern formats.
+- mobile CWV targets from section 3; route JS budget recorded; fonts subset and preloaded carefully; images sized and modern formats

-### 11.5 Accessibility
-Keyboard-only pass, screen reader pass (one desktop + one mobile), 200 % zoom, reduced motion, contrast, form errors announced, RTL reading order.
+- keyboard-only pass, screen reader pass (one desktop + one mobile), 200 % zoom, reduced motion, contrast, form errors announced, RTL reading order

+> Merged from the previous revision's separate 11.4 (performance budget) / 11.5 (accessibility): both are whole-site audit-and-fix passes of the same kind, mirroring how Phase 26 later combines the two into a single "Performance & Accessibility Certification" phase.

-### 11.6 Pre-launch content check
+### 11.4 Pre-launch content check & deploy
-Every claim in the claims ledger · no visible placeholder · every link resolves · both locales complete · 404 designed.
+- every claim in the claims ledger · no visible placeholder · every link resolves · both locales complete · 404 designed

-### 11.7 Deploy
-Production domain (D-01) · environment variables audited · preview deployments on · `main` protected.
+- production domain (D-01) · environment variables audited · preview deployments on · `main` protected

+> Merged from the previous revision's separate 11.6 (pre-launch content check) / 11.7 (deploy): both are the final go/no-go checklist immediately before flipping the release switch, naturally done in the same pass.

 **Gate:** `M1 LAUNCH — MANUAL APPROVAL REQUIRED`.